orcodeep/CSAPP/labs/shell/shlab-handout/README.md

 **“waitfg waits for a foreground job to complete.”**

-Here, “**complete**” usually refers to the job no longer being in the foreground.

-In practice, a foreground job is “done” in terms of waitfg if:

-- It terminates → all processes in the job exit.

-- It is stopped → the user pressed Ctrl+Z; the job is no longer running in the foreground.

-So “**complete**” does not necessarily mean terminated — it means the shell can return control to the user because the foreground job is no longer actively running.

-`SIGCHLD` tells the shell that one of its children changed state (`terminated`, `stopped`, `continued`).

-The shell does not receive the SIGTSTP/SIGCONT directly — those go to the child process.

-1\.
-Using `sigsuspend`

-- sigsuspend temporarily replaces the signal mask and suspends the shell until a signal arrives.
+sigsuspend temporarily replaces the signal mask and suspends the shell until a signal arrives.

-- In job control, the signal we care about is SIGCHLD (child changed state).

-- When the signal arrives, sigsuspend returns, allowing the shell to call waitpid to learn what happened.
+Foreground wait = logical wait, not `waitpid()`

+The processes of the fg job will be reaped in the sigchild handler not by the shell while its waiting for it to finish.

+## why waking from sigsuspend on only `SIGCHILD` is wrong

+`SIGINT` / `SIGSTP` would be delayed

+we shouldnt ignore `SIGINT`/`SIGSTP` because otherwise the signal_handlers for them wouldn't be able to run.

+shell would feel unresponsive.

-2\.
-Using waitpid
+# Using waitpid

-- After waking from sigsuspend, the shell calls waitpid(-pgid, &status, WNOHANG | WUNTRACED).

-- `WNOHANG` ensures waitpid doesn’t block — we already slept in sigsuspend.
+The shell does not receive the SIGTSTP/SIGCONT directly — those go to the child process. waitpid directly asks the kernel for state change.

+Return value > 0 (a PID) means- one child matching pid has changed state.
+That child may be:

+- terminated normally → WIFEXITED(status)
+- killed by a signal → WIFSIGNALED(status)
-- `WUNTRACED` ensures we detect stopped children.
+- stopped → WIFSTOPPED(status)

+Return value == 0 means- if `WNOHANG` was specified, child/children exists but no state change yet.

+- so the `sigchld_handler` ran but it didnt get any processes to reap and also none were stopped.

+Return value == -1 means- Error (or no children exist: `errno` = `ECHILD`)

+**In a job, some processes might stop temporarily, but the job is considered running until the grp leader stops or terminates**.

+**Only the leader’s termination or stopping triggers shell-level job state changes (deletion or ST).**

 `waitpid` both reports the status and actually reaps the child:-